A PDF of the partner events is available.

 9:00 AM – 12:30 PM CT

 The Association of Retired Conservation Service Employees (ARCSE) will hold a special virtual ARCSE 75th Anniversary Conference Experience this year.
 The on-line event will include a presentation by the SWCS historian, viewing never-before-seen Hugh Hammond Bennett artifacts, networking activity and state and national updates from ARCSE, NRCS, and SWCS representatives.
 A primary goal is to network past, present, and next generation conservationists looking forward to the decades of work ahead.
-Registration is free for this event, but attendees are asked to complete the reservation form found at www.arcse.org.
+Registration is free for this event.
+More information can be found at www.arcse.org.